rcky844/knowledge-handbook/Biology/Reproduction & Genetics/Basic Genetics/Mendel's laws of inheritance.md

 - Offspring D is white in colour, so it <u>posses white colour allele</u>.
 - As the white colour allele is <u>inherited from one of its parents, A or B</u>, <u>either A or B should posses a white colour allele.</u>
 - However, A and B are all <u>red in colour</u>, that means they all also <u>posses red colour allele</u>.
-- So <span style="color: skyblue">either A or B</span> should be <span style="color: violet">heterozygous</span>, and since red colour allele express in this condition, red colour allele is dominant.
+- So <u>either A or B</u> should be <span class="hi-blue">heterozygous</span>, and since red colour allele express in this condition, red colour allele is dominant.